DancesWithDingo/ViewModelToolkit/README.md

 ## ViewModel Inheritance

-More complex applications can require higher levels of inheritence among ViewModels.
+More complex applications can require higher levels of inheritance among ViewModels.
 This can easily be accomplished using `ViewModelBase<T>`.
 See the Customer Editor Dialog sample for an illustration.
 Each of the three pages of that dialog inherit from a common `CustomerViewModelBase` class, which contains a `Source` property of type `Customer`, the notification properties, a base `Initialize(T item)` method, an `Update()` override, and other members common to all three pages.

 Each of the edit customer pages need only declare the specific notification properties and commands needed to provide the forward navigation.
 Here's an example of how `ContinueCommand` could handle the navigation from page one to page two: